Solar Earth Inc.

 • The wiring of the solar panels is designed to transport the generated electricity to the system efficiently.

-How do Grid-Tied System Works?
+How does Grid-Tied System Works?

 Grid-tied solar systems are the most common type installed in homes and businesses.
 They work by generating electricity from the sun and sending it to the grid.
 The grid then supplies the home or business with power at night or when the sun isn’t shining.